pachyderm/docs-content/latest/run-commands/pachctl_diff_file.md

       --name-only             Show only the names of changed files.
       --no-pager              Don't pipe output into a pager (i.e. less).
       --old-project string    Project in which second, older repo is located.
-      --project string        Project in which first repo is located. (default "joins") -s, --shallow               Don't descend into sub directories.
+      --project string        Project in which first repo is located. (default "openCV") -s, --shallow               Don't descend into sub directories.
 ```